Credit:

 Most of the appliances we evaluated include compressor technology.
 This technology is recommended for midsize units because it can cool down quickly and maintain a wide temperature range.
 The fridge also won't be impacted by the room temperature.
 Thermoelectric wine coolers may be more energy-efficient, but the external temperature of the room can influence how cold the fridge will get.

-In my early wine-buying experience, I thought having dual temperature zones would be smart, so I could keep my white wines a little cooler than my red wines.
-As time went on, I wound up setting both sides of my 48-bottle cooler to the same temperature.
-I later upgraded to a 92-bottle refrigerable with a single zone, and haven’t missed the second zone.
+In our tester's early wine-buying experience, she thought having dual temperature zones would be smart, so she could keep white wines a little cooler than red wines.
+As time went on, she wound up setting both sides of her 48-bottle cooler to the same temperature.
+She later upgraded to a 92-bottle refrigerable with a single zone, and hasn’t missed the second zone.

 Free Standing vs. Built-In Wine Refrigerators